TheNoviceProspect/StationeersServerUI/readme.md

 ## Running with Docker

-### Building the Docker Image
+### Building your own Docker Image

   To build the Docker image for the Stationeers Dedicated Server Control, follow these steps:

 1. **Clone the Repository**